Sign Language Interpretation

 Who we are:

-When you observe a sign language interpreter at work, it’s easy to recognize the skill, energy, and dedication these professionals bring to their mission of communication.
 If you value the chance to provide a vital human connection and to grow with an expanding field, Quincy University’s Sign Language Interpretation Degree program is for you.

 Sign language interpreters make communication accessible between hearing and Deaf or Hard of Hearing people.
 Interpreters listen to a spoken message and convert it into a visual message as well as converting the visual message back into a spoken message.
 A career in interpreting should appeal to those who have a special interest in language and communication and who enjoy working with people.
-ASL courses may be used to fulfill the foreign language requirement for a BA degree when approved by the specific program.

 Active Learning Opportunities:

 Quincy’s focus on practical experience in the workplace is a distinct benefit of the learning process.
 Through our program, you’ll experience at least 150 hours in the field.
 Interpreting situations are created for students including mock counseling sessions, interviews and legal settings so that students can practice before entering the field.
-Under the supervision of a certified professional interpreter, you’ll apply your knowledge and skills in a variety of authentic settings including education, business, and public service agencies.

 Students and faculty interact with Deaf Community members on and off campus.
 Events are held on campus for the students to learn from native ASL users.
 Monthly Deaf Club meetings are attended by students off campus in order to experience the Deaf community.
 Students and faculty attend workshops and conferences with the Deaf community and with professional interpreters